-If the solutions offered by Market Participants are only partially effective in addressing the CAISO’s operational and reliability needs resulting from the ICPM Significant Event, the CAISO shall extend the designation under Section 43.1.4 for the expected duration of the ICPM Significant Event, but only as to the amount of ICPM Capacity necessary to satisfy the CAISO’s operational and reliability needs after taking into account the effective capacity provided by the alternative solution.
-If there is a reasonable alternative solution that fully resolves the CAISO’s operational and reliability needs, the CAISO will not extend the designation under Section 43.1.4.
-In no event shall the term of the designation under Section 43.1.4 extend beyond midnight on December 31, 2010.
+If the solutions offered by Market Participants are only partially effective in addressing the CAISO’s operational and reliability needs resulting from the CPM Significant Event, the CAISO shall extend the designation under Section 43.2.4 for the expected duration of the CPM Significant Event, but only as to the amount of CPM Capacity necessary to satisfy the CAISO’s operational and reliability needs after taking into account the effective capacity provided by the alternative solution.
+If there is a reasonable alternative solution that fully resolves the CAISO’s operational and reliability needs, the CAISO will not extend the designation under Section 43.2.4.

-43.3 Selection Of Eligible Capacity Under The ICPM
+43.3.6 Term – Exceptional Dispatch CPM

+Exceptional Dispatch CPM Capacity designated under Section 43.2.5 shall have a term of thirty (30) days.
+If the CAISO determines that the circumstances that led to the Exceptional Dispatch are likely to extend beyond the initial thirty (30) day period, the CAISO shall issue an Exceptional Dispatch CPM or other CPM designation for an additional thirty (30) days.

+43.3.7 Term -- Capacity At Risk Of Retirement Needed For Reliability

+A CPM designation for Capacity at risk of retirement under Section 43.2.6 shall have a minimum commitment term of one (1) month and a maximum commitment term of one (1) year, based on the number of months for which the capacity is to be procured within the current RA Compliance Year, The term of the designation may not extend into a subsequent Resource Adequacy Compliance Year.
+The CAISO shall rescind the CPM designation for any month during which the resource is under contract with an LSE to provide RA Capacity.
+43.4 Selection Of Eligible Capacity Under The CPM

-In accordance with Good Utility Practice, the CAISO shall make designations of Eligible Capacity as ICPM Capacity under Section 43.1 based on the following criteria:
+In accordance with Good Utility Practice, the CAISO shall make designations of Eligible Capacity as CPM Capacity under Section 43.2 based on the following criteria:

-(1) the effectiveness of the Eligible Capacity at meeting the designation criteria specified in Section 43.1;
+(1) the effectiveness of the Eligible Capacity at meeting the designation criteria specified in Section 43.2;